 To use the terminator as a service plug for bench testing, connect the terminator to one of the two etherStop ports on the back of the laser.
 This will close the interlock loop.
-With the terminator installed, and the key switch in the enabled position, press the laser button and enable laser emission.
+With the terminator installed, and the key switch in the enabled position, press the laser button rest to the LCD to reset the projector and enable laser emission.